 Click here for the Family 21 United book

-This fourth element is where we rest in God, we become inactive and simply dwell with God as the beloved.
+This fifth element is where we rest in God — we become inactive and simply dwell with God as the beloved.
 This may not come easy, and may take patience and discipline.
-Simply be still for a moment, allow the Lord to love you, to continue etching on your heart the words He has given you through this process of Lectio Divina.
+Simply be still for a moment, allow the Lord to love you, to continue etching on your heart the words He has given you.
 This is a prayer of presence, it is the movement from conversation to communion.
+In the 12th century, European monk, Guigo the Second, explained these four elements this way: Reading, as it were, puts solid food into our mouths, Meditation chews it and breaks it down, Prayer obtains the flavor of it, and Contemplation is the very sweetness which makes us glad and refreshes us all with the aim of nourishing and deepening our relationship with Father, Son, Spirit, and being a witness of Christ and love in the world.